Captainmango/ElixirNotes/notes/control_structures.md

 ## cond

 This is much more familiar territory.
 Cond will match on condtions rather than values.
-Basically, if if statements ond case statements had a baby, these would be conds in Elixir.
+Basically, if if statements and case statements had a baby, these would be conds in Elixir.

 ```bash